+- Preproposal Narrative exceeds page limit.

-- Preproposal Narrative is missing. - More than one pre-application is received in which the same investigator is named as the Consortium Director.
+- Preproposal Narrative is missing.

+- More than one pre-application is received in which the same investigator is named as the Consortium Director.
 Only the first pre-application received will be accepted; additional applications will be administratively rejected.

-The following will result in administrative rejection of the application:
+The following will result in administrative rejection of the full application:

-- Submission of an application for which a letter of invitation was not received.
+• Submission of an application for which a letter of invitation was not issued.

 - Project Narrative exceeds page limit.

 - Project Narrative is missing.

 - Budget is missing.

-- All associated (Consortium Director and each Project Team PI) applications are not submitted by the deadline.